 As with most professions, the interests of the public and individual professions are inextricably intertwined in the delivery of environmental engineering and environmental science services.
 Quality professionals ensure better conditions for the public.
 Yet, in an increasingly complex technological world, it is difficult for the lay public to identify those who possess the special expertise required to successfully address specific problems.

-The Academy publishes the Environmental Engineering and Science Selection and Career Guide, an annual directory that provides guidance to those seeking environmental experts for consulting assignments or pursuing college level education.
+The Academy publishes the Environmental Engineering and Science Resource Guidebook, an annual directory that provides guidance to those seeking environmental experts for consulting assignments or pursuing college level education.
 About 10,000 free copies are distributed to the public each year.

 The Academy counsels hundreds of students and prospective students who are motivated by the environmental ethic and are interested in an environmental engineering or environmental science career.
 This counseling provides an accurate assessment of the entry requirements and opportunities in the profession and identifies areas of study.